 If you have time, dry the spatchcocked chicken.
 Put it on the sheet pan(Opens in a new window) loosely covered with wax paper in the refrigerator for a day or so after salting.
 Save the oil for later.
 If you have 30 spare minutes before dinner, remove the chicken from the fridge to take the chill off.

 High-heat roasting is perfect for a flat chicken.
-Ovens lose heat quickly, so when you check the temperature of the chicken, open the oven door, put the pan on the counter, close the door, and take the temp.
+Ovens lose heat quickly, so when you check the temperature of the chicken with a meat thermometer(Opens in a new window), open the oven door, put the pan on the counter, close the door, and take the temp.

-This is sort of tricky, so check the temperature after 35 minutes.
+Check the temperature after 35 minutes by using a meat thermometer.
 It may take a while longer to cook depending on the size and shape of your chicken and actual oven temperature.
-The USDA recommends cooking chicken to 165°F for safety, but the temperature will continue to rise when the chicken is out of the oven.
+The USDA recommends cooking chicken to 165°F for safety(Opens in a new window), but the temperature will continue to rise when the chicken is out of the oven.
 For taste and juiciness, some chefs cook chicken to 155°F at the center of the breast.

-Because broth is easy and saves money.
-Save the spine and wing tips to make stock by simmering in 4 cups water with a cut up onion, sliced carrot, 2 stalks celery and a bay leaf for 1 to 4 hours.
+Broth is easy to make and saves you money.
+Save the spine and wing tips to make stock by simmering in four cups of water with a cut up onion, sliced carrot, two stalks of celery and a bay leaf for one-to-four hours.
 Strain and freeze.

 The beauty of a basic recipe is that it begs to be customized.
 Substitute butter for oil.
 Rub grated garlic, fresh thyme leaves, chopped oregano, paprika or cumin powder to the skin.
 Roast on a bed of lemon slices or sprinkle with chopped rosemary or sage.
 Brush(Opens in a new window) with barbecue sauce halfway through the cooking, or keep the ingredients as is and grill on a banked fire, adjusting the time to your grill’s heat, and only flipping for a few supervised crispiness minutes.